 Above Showing the rear of the early Key-Wound movement.
 Note the tall plates.
 Photographed by Lee Borrett.

+Above.
 Showing the early Key-Wound clock housed in it's architectural ebonised fruitwood case which has a rising hood with spoon and catch.
 The case is fashioned with ebonised pear wood veneers onto a pine carcass.
 Photographed by Lee Borrett.

 The oak seat board supports two rectangular movement blocks in which the clock sits.

 The case stands approximately 6ft 5 inches high.

 This anonymous early key-wound 30-hour clock has a superb known provenance that we can trace back to at least 100 years and until recently it had been in the private collection of antique clock dealer John Carlton-Smith since 1960.
 Made between around c1668-1672, it is an historically important survivor because it was made within about ten to fourteen years from the invention of the anchor escapement in 1658.